Last updated on August 12th, 2023 at 12:44 pm

-The first thing you can do to avoid a nasty collision is to carefully observe the surf spot before you paddle out.
-Check for rocky outcrops and try to see where other surfers are jumping in and paddling out.
+The first thing you can do to avoid a nasty collision is to observe the surf spot before you paddle out.
+Check for rocky outcrops and note where other surfers are jumping in and paddling out.

-Rocks are unavoidable at reef breaks so we strongly recommend developing a basic understanding of surfing and how waves work before you start to paddle out and catch more waves at your local reef break.
+Rocks are unavoidable at reef breaks, so we strongly recommend developing a basic understanding of surfing and how waves work before you paddle out and catch more waves at your local reef break.

-One danger always at the back of your mind while you’re surfing is the presence of potentially harmful marine life sitting just under the surface as you surf and catch waves.
+One danger always at the back of your mind while surfing is potentially harmful marine life sitting just under the surface as you paddle around and surf waves.

-Number one on our list of marine animals that can pose a danger to surfers is the shark.
-Although shark attacks on humans are relatively rare, their ambush tactics and ferocity make fearing them easy.
+The shark is number one on our list of marine animals that can pose a danger to surfers.
+Although shark attacks on humans are rare, their ambush tactics and ferocity make fearing them easy.

-*Important note – Not all sharks are aggressive, and many attacks occur as a result of mistaken identity in waters with poor visibility.
+*Important note – Not all sharks are aggressive, and many attacks occur due to mistaken identity in waters with poor visibility.

 Next on our list are the various types of Jellyfish you can run into in the ocean.
-Jellyfish stings can be extremely painful and can cause a range of symptoms, from itching and redness to nausea and vomiting.
+Jellyfish stings can be extremely painful and cause symptoms from itching and redness to nausea and vomiting.

-The next creature you might run into won’t kill you but it can cause some impressive levels of pain.
-The sea urchin is a small sea creature that moves around the ocean floor, it has a round or spiky shell-like body.
+The next creature you might encounter won’t kill you, but it can cause impressive pain.
+The sea urchin is a small sea creature that moves around the ocean floor; it has a round or spiky shell-like body.

-Rip currents are one of the most common and dangerous hazards that you’ll encounter as a surfer.
-These strong currents of water move rapidly away from the shore, and they can drag even experienced surfers out to sea.
+Rip currents are among the most common and dangerous hazards you’ll encounter as a surfer.
+These strong water currents move rapidly from the shore, dragging even experienced surfers out to sea.

 Rip currents can be difficult to spot, especially for beginners, and they can catch you off guard if you’re not careful.

 One of the main reasons these forces of nature are so dangerous is that they can quickly tire you out.
-If you try to fight against the current, you’ll quickly lose all your stamina and may not be able to make it back to the shoreline.
+If you try to fight against the current, you’ll quickly lose all your stamina and may be unable to return to the shoreline.

-To avoid getting caught in a rip current while you’re surfing look for any signs of discoloured/churning water, or areas where the waves aren’t breaking as consistently as usual.
+To avoid getting caught in a rip current while surfing, look for any signs of discoloured/churning water or areas where the waves aren’t breaking as consistently as usual.

-If you do find yourself caught in a rip current, it’s important to stay calm, don’t try to fight against the current, instead, swim parallel to the shore until you’re out of the current’s grip.
+If you find yourself caught in a rip current, it’s important to stay calm, don’t try to fight against the current; instead, swim parallel to the shore until you’re out of the current’s grip.

-Overall, rip currents are a serious danger that all surfers should be aware of.
+Overall, rip currents are a serious danger that all surfers should know.
 By staying vigilant and taking the necessary precautions, you avoid rips until you’re skilled enough to navigate them properly.

 Shallow reefs and sandbank

-Shallow reefs and sandbanks are another potential hazard for surfers.
+Shallow reefs and sandbanks are other potential hazards for surfers.
 While they may not be as immediately dangerous as rip currents, they can still cause serious injuries if you’re not careful.

 The biggest danger of reefs and sandbanks is collisions.
-If you’re not careful, you can easily hit your head or other parts of your body on the ocean floor, which can lead to cuts, bruises, or even broken bones.
+If you’re not careful, you can easily hit your head or other body parts on the ocean floor, leading to cuts, bruises, or broken bones.

-Look for any signs of shallow water or reefs and try to avoid surfing in areas that you’re not familiar with, as this can increase the risk of getting injured.
+Look for any signs of shallow water or reefs and avoid surfing in unfamiliar areas of the lineup, which can increase the risk of getting injured.

 Busy surf spots

-Surfing at a busy spot with lots of different surf craft and levels of skill can be challenging and potentially dangerous.
+Surfing at a busy spot with lots of different surf craft and skill levels can be challenging and potentially dangerous.

 With so many people in the water, there’s a greater chance of collisions or other accidents, especially if you or other surfers around you aren’t paying attention to their surroundings.

-To avoid accidents when you’re surfing at a packed surf spot try to be aware of your surroundings and to communicate with other surfers in the water.
+To avoid accidents while surfing at a packed surf spot, try to be aware of your surroundings and the other surfers in the water.

-Look for any potential hazards, such as surfers who are not paying attention or outside sets that are going to clean up all the surfers in the line-up.
+Look for potential hazards, like surfers not paying attention or outside sets rolling in to clean up all the surfers in the line-up.

-Sunburn can be painful and uncomfortable and it increases the risk of more serious skin damage in the long run.
+Sunburn can be painful and uncomfortable, increasing the risk of more serious skin damage in the long run.

-When you’re in the water it’s easy to forget how long you’ve been out there and before you know it you’re sat under a cold shower in a world of regret.
+When you’re in the water, it’s easy to forget how long you’ve been out there, and before you know it, you’re sitting under a cold shower in a world of regret.

-To avoid sunburn while you’re out shredding it’s important to always wear sunscreen and reapply it regularly.
-Choose a sunscreen with a high SPF rating, and make sure to apply it to all exposed skin, including your face, neck, and ears.
+To avoid sunburn while shredding, always wear sunscreen and reapply it regularly.
+Choose a sunscreen with a high SPF rating, and apply it to all exposed skin, including your face, neck, and ears.

 The sun is strongest between 10 am and 4 pm, so it’s best to avoid surfing during these hours if possible.
-If you must surf during peak hours, make sure to take frequent breaks and stay in the shade between sessions.
+If you have to surf during peak hours, take frequent breaks and stay in the shade between sessions.

 Howling offshore winds

-Offshore winds blow from the land out to sea grooming the face of the waves and creating clean conditions.
-But when offshore winds are powerful enough they can literally blow you out to sea.
+Offshore winds blow from the land out to sea, grooming the waves’ faces and creating clean conditions.
+But offshore winds can blow you out to sea when powerful enough.